vime-js/vime/README.md

 * **Framework Agnostic**.
 Svelte compiles down to Vanilla JS, you can use it anywhere, regardless of what framework you choose.
 This all comes without the baggage of the entire Svelte internal system, only the parts we need come along for the ride.

 * **Lightweight**.
 Svelte code is terse in a non-cryptic way, it **can** (not will) enable us to naturally write less code (see [Write Less Code][write-less-code]).
 In addition, Svelte is able to infer at compile-time the minimal number of steps required to perform the change you're seeking, whether this is updating computed properties or the DOM.
-Through inserting import statements of only small utility-like functions, and taking advantage of treeshaking, the final bundle size is ridiculously small.
+Through inserting import statements of only small utility like functions, and taking advantage of treeshaking, the final bundle size is ridiculously small.
 There is stil the hovering question of does it scale, for that checkout [Yes but does it scale?][does-it-scale]

 * **Performant**.
 In contrast with a virtual DOM approach, which comes with the overhead of being stored in memory and the cost of diffing (see [Virtual DOM is Pure Overhead][vdom-overhead]), Svelte inserts code that interfaces with only the part of the DOM that is necessary.
 Thus, when a change occurs,